ingus-t/ML-AI/100days.md

 • Data mining (beautiful soup) - practice getting ugly data, and all the steps until it can be passed to PyTorch
 • Flask
 • Pandas/Numpy/Matplotlib
+• Do exercises on Hackerrank or some similar platform (pick one)

 ## Algorithms and Data Structures:
 • **Algorithms: Notes for Professionals**,  https://books.goalkicker.com/AlgorithmsBook/